Djibouti's climate dictates particular attire needs for both its cooler and hot seasons.

 Closed-toe shoes offer protection against dust, heat, and uneven terrain in markets.

-Hiking shoes or boots are necessary for desert and mountainous regions.
+Hiking shoes or boots are essential for desert and mountainous regions.
 Water shoes are useful for rocky beaches.

 Careful organization of your travel documents prevents potential problems.
 Keep both physical and digital copies.

 Djibouti uses 220-240V electricity and Type C/E/F plugs.
-You CAN buy local sim cards from Djibouti Telecom.
+Local SIM cards are available from Djibouti Telecom.

 Protect your camera from heat and dust.
 Offline maps and translation apps are useful.